 The group meets weekly in a confidential space that can accommodate up to 12 people.
 Each group session is scheduled to last for two hours whilst children attend the crèche.
 The emotions displayed are not suitable for young children to experience and there is real value in enabling children to play and socialise.

-Sessions focus on topics related to domestic abuse, and may also emotionally and practically support a group member’s particular presenting crisis.
 The facilitator introduces a range of resources including the Freedom programme, the Power and Control Wheel, domestic abuse & the law, the impact on children, safeguarding and leaving an abusive relationship.
 Sessions are flexible and may build around a participant’s urgent issues.
 There may be additional one to one work during the session in a separate space.

 One to one support